Not Time’s Fool

 Anarchy felt like finding a ring should have been the simple part, but it ended up spinning his head.
 He thought he knew the formula: Gold band, big-ass diamond.
 But Google was quick to plunge him in over his head with the indecipherable concepts of D-Z grades, of different cuts, of the ‘setting style.’

-“Chey would agree to marry you if you offered him a fucking Sour Cherry Ring-Pop,” Kohao drawled from over Anarchy’s shoulder one evening, having apparently tired of peeping an endless stream of “How To Choose The Right Ring For Her” guides—but even if he was right, Anarchy went again in search of less sarcastic advice.
+“Chey would agree to marry you if you offered him a fucking Sour Cherry Ring-Pop,” Kato drawled from over Anarchy’s shoulder one evening, having apparently tired of peeping an endless stream of “How To Choose The Right Ring For Her” guides—but even if he was right, Anarchy went again in search of less sarcastic advice.

 “I think I have no fuckin’ clue,” Athena replied.
 “Why are you so set on diamonds, though?
 Aren’t they expensive as shit?”